Details.

 Principal, Finding Infinity

-Equal parts troublemaker, technical mind and artist, Harding is one of the most enthusiastic, optimistic and cheeky engineers you’ll ever meet.
+Equal parts troublemaker, technical mind and creative, Harding is one of the most enthusiastic, optimistic and cheeky engineers you’ll ever meet.

 A rare combination of dreamer and schemer, he thinks big-picture about transforming cities around the world so they become completely self-sufficient.
 At the same time, he tirelessly works with his team at Finding Infinity to actually make it happen.